-The site is run by faculty, staff and graduate students at Harvard Kennedy School as part of the Carnegie-Knight Initiative on the Future of Journalism Education.
-In addition to providing access to scholarly reports and papers on a wide range of topics, it makes available syllabi for educators and skills-based reference material.
+The site is run by faculty, staff and graduate students at Harvard Kennedy School as part of the Carnegie-Knight Initiative on the Future of Journalism Education with support from the Robert Wood Johnson Foundation.
+In addition to providing access to scholarly reports and papers on a wide range of topics, we author syllabi for educators and skills-based reference material.

 - Based on rigorous research, without bias or ideological motivation.

 The three primary sections of the site are as follows: